csharp-polimorfismo

 }

-The new keyword is useful when you need to define a method in a subclass with the same name as the one in the base class, but that should not modify its polymorphic behavior.
+The new keyword is useful when you need to define a method in a subclass with the same name as the one in the base class, but it should not modify its polymorphic behavior.

-Although new is less common than override, it can be a good choice if you want to provide an alternative behavior without changing the structure of the base class hierarchy.
+Although new is less common than override, it can be a good choice if you want to provide alternative behavior without changing the structure of the base class hierarchy.

-Polymorphism with interfaces
+Polymorphism with Interfaces

 public interface ISound